faizalrf/documentation/end-to-end-ssl.md

 Once the above two certs have been generated, let's verify to see if the certificates are valid.
 The following output confirms a successful verification.

 ```
-shell> openssl verify -CAfile ca-cert.pem server-cert.pem client-cert.pem
+shell> openssl verify -CAfile ca-cert.pem server-cert.pem client-cert.pem maxscale-cert.pem
 server-cert.pem: OK
 client-cert.pem: OK
+maxscale-cert.pem: OK
 ```

 As mentioned above, if the CN/Common Name is not unique across the two certificates, the following error can be observed

 ```
-shell> openssl verify -CAfile ca-cert.pem server-cert.pem client-cert.pem
+shell> openssl verify -CAfile ca-cert.pem server-cert.pem client-cert.pem maxscale-cert.pem
 server-cert.pem: C = BR, ST = MG, L = BH, O = WBC, OU = WB, CN = WB, emailAddress = me@all.com
 error 18 at 0 depth lookup:self signed certificate
 OK
 client-cert.pem: C = BR, ST = MG, L = BH, O = WBC, OU = WB, CN = WB, emailAddress = me@all.com
 error 18 at 0 depth lookup:self signed certificate
 OK
+maxscale-cert.pem: C = BR, ST = MG, L = BH, O = WBC, OU = WB, CN = WB, emailAddress = me@all.com
+error 18 at 0 depth lookup:self signed certificate
+OK
 ```

 #### Listing the Certs

+The `*-req.pem` files can be removed from the folder tls folder.

 ```
 shell> pwd
-/var/lib/maxscale/maxscale.cnf.d/ssl
+/var/lib/maxscale/maxscale.cnf.d/tls

+shell> rm -rf *-req.pem

-shell> ls -lhrt
+shell> ls -lrt
 total 32K
 -rw-r--r-- 1 root root 1.7K Oct 25 11:41 ca-key.pem
 -rw-r--r-- 1 root root 1.3K Oct 25 11:41 ca-cert.pem
 -rw-r--r-- 1 root root 1.7K Oct 25 11:41 server-key.pem
--rw-r--r-- 1 root root  980 Oct 25 11:42 server-req.pem
 -rw-r--r-- 1 root root 1.2K Oct 25 11:42 server-cert.pem
--rw-r--r-- 1 root root  980 Oct 25 11:42 client-req.pem
 -rw-r--r-- 1 root root 1.7K Oct 25 11:43 client-key.pem
 -rw-r--r-- 1 root root 1.2K Oct 25 11:43 client-cert.pem
+-rw-r--r-- 1 root root 1.7K Oct 25 11:45 maxscale-key.pem
+-rw-r--r-- 1 root root 1.2K Oct 25 11:45 maxscale-cert.pem
 ```

 #### Copy Certs to Database Nodes

-Now that the certificates are ready, we will have to copy the certs to the Primary and Replica nodes.
+Now that the TLS certificates are ready, we will have to copy the certs to the Primary and Replica nodes.
 Since the files are already in the MaxScale node, we don't have to worry about this server.

 ## Preparing the MariaDB servers

 Now that the certs are ready on both MariaDB servers, let's begin the setup.

-The first thing to check would be if the current MariaDB server has SSL support and what are the TLS versions supported.
+The first thing to check would be if the current MariaDB server has TLS support and what are the TLS versions supported.
 Security requirements might require us to only use TLSv1.2 or TLSv1.3, we need to make sure those are available and supported by the server.

 These verifications can be done through the following two steps.